FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 > **_NOTE:_**  Not in the kit yet.

-Earlier we have asked you to play with the proximity sensor, which is able to sense object within a short distance.
+Earlier we have asked you to play with the proximity sensor, which is able to sense objects within a short distance.
 Here, we offer [Qwiic Multi Distance Sensor](https://www.sparkfun.com/products/17072), which has a field of view of about 25° and is able to detect objects up to 3 meters away!

 <p float="left">
 <img src="https://cdn.sparkfun.com//assets/parts/1/6/0/3/4/17072-Qwiic_Multi_Distance_Sensor_-_VL53L3CX-01.jpg" height="200" />